equialgo/ec2-gpu-instance/README.md

 The following software is installed on the instance:
 - **common**; regular packages like java8, git, curl, make, etc.
 - **cuda**; Nvidia drivers, CUDA, CUDNN
-- **tools**; Anaconda, Theano, Caffe
+- **tools**; Anaconda, Theano, Caffe, Keras

-## Installing NVIDIA cuDNN
+## Running the ansible-playbook

-To allow the installation of the NVIDIA® cuDNN – GPU Accelerated Deep Learning libraries, please add the *cudnn-7.5-linux-x64-v5.0-ga.tgz* file to the *roles/cuda/files/*-folder.
+To allow the installation of the NVIDIA® cuDNN – GPU Accelerated Deep Learning libraries, please download the binaries from https://developer.nvidia.com/cudnn.

+Perform the following steps to successfully install the instance using the ansible playbook:

+1. Make sure ansible is installed (preferably in python 2 environment do `pip install ansible`).
+2. Add the *cudnn-7.5-linux-x64-v5.0-ga.tgz* file to the *roles/cuda/files/*-folder.
+3. Add the public ip or dns of the instance to the hosts file.
+4. Add the path of the pem key file to the ansible.cfg file.
+5. Run the playbook from the root of this repository by executing: `ansible-playbook gpu-instance.yml`.